PeterSenyk/cheapest_eggs/README.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see if they aren't logged in ├── share.html         # HTML file that allows users to share their grocery deals ├── share_review.html           #
+├── index.html               # landing HTML file, this is what users see if they aren't logged in ├── share.html                  # HTML file that allows users to share good deals that they find on grocery products ├── share_review.html           # HTML file that verifies that a users product upload was successful, also giving them a chance to edit the upload.
-├── search_result.html          #
+├── search_result.html          # HTML file displaying the users search result as cards, this page is currently split into store results, and user shared results
 ├── profile.html             # HTML file where user can see all the information associated with their account ├── main.html           # landing HTML page/ home page if user is logged in ├── login.html               # User login page